Diploma in Special Care Dentistry - Part B

 It is consists of the following components:

-- A Multiple Short Answer (MSA) and Clinical Scenarios question paper of two hours duration
+- A Multiple Short Answer (MSA) and Clinical Scenarios question paper of two hours duration, held in the UK

 - Two clinical case presentations on which there will be an oral examination of 30 minutes duration.
 The Log Diary will also be reviewed as part of this assessment.